pfroysdon/reading_rack/README.md

 ### Medical Journals and Papers
 The medical papers that I have read are organized in [this folder.](https://github.com/pfroysdon/reading_rack/tree/main/med)

+### Law Journals and Papers
+The Law papers that I have read are organized in [this folder.](https://github.com/pfroysdon/reading_rack/tree/main/law)

 # Casual Reading